codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Ingress controller configuration

+>This section is relevant only for ingress-based Hybrid GitOps Runtimes.

 You need to configure ingress controllers only for ingress-based Hybrid GitOps Runtimes.
 Codefresh offers tunnel-based Hybrid GitOps Runtimes which do not require ingress controllers.

 ### Ambassador ingress configuration
 For detailed configuration information, see the [Ambassador ingress controller documentation](https://www.getambassador.io/docs/edge-stack/latest/topics/running/ingress-controller){:target="\_blank"}.